dj-turner/Useful-Analysis-Functions-MATLAB/README.md

 Run this function, then after a brief wait, press the key(s) that you want to identify simultaneously in the console.
 This function outputs two arrays, one with the key names and one with the key numbers.

 NOTE: When pressing multiple keys, the order of these arrays will not match!
-To find the specific name-numbe rpairs, investigate each key separately by running the function multiple times/
+To find the specific name-number pairs, investigate each key separately by running the function multiple times.